jdittrich/userNeedResearchBook/text/communicateResults.md

 # Communicate Results

-If you work with others, the results of your research need to be communicated so they can act upon your research results.
+If you work with others, the results of your research need to be communicated, so they can act upon your research results.

 Aside from getting the results of your research across, communicating your